howard-haowen/blog.ai/_posts/draft-IOL.md

 | 13| (3) | I haven't beaten my child yet.|
 | 14| (4) | Didn't you beat your child?|

 You're supposed to fill in the gaps indicated by (1) through (4).
 If you go through the slides, you'll be in a better position to solve this puzzle.
+I encourage to share your solution in the comments below.

 ## Footnotes
 [^1]: Here's the complete Terêna [problem set](https://ioling.org/booklets/iol-2018-indiv-prob.en.pdf).